pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Presently, to see all that we abbreviate for you, you can try

-    TurtlingDefaults
-    KwByGrunt
-    PythonSpeaker().verb_by_grunt

-This is an act of peeking deep into the guts.
-Odds on, we'll soon dream up some better way to disclose these secrets, and this exact spelling of a deep peek into the guts will stop working.
-I'd guess I'll go make typing H and pressing Return inside the 🐢 Chat tell you what our Abbreviations are
+    h
+    defaults

-To remember what defaults you've chosen, you can look at things like
+To remember what defaults you've chosen yourself, you can look at things like

     dir()